A Developer’s Guide to Mobile App Security

 A person holding a phone next to a magnifier

 In order to assess the safety of an app, it is important to run security testing.
-However, it is important to pick the right mobile application security testing methodology, if you are to get accurate results.
+However, it is important to select a reliable QA services company and pick the right mobile application security testing methodology, if you are to get accurate results.
 Here are the most impactful strategies and methods for mobile app security testing:

 Penetration testing (a.k.a.
 Pentesting)